Canaan (CDP), New Hampshire

-Canaan is a census-designated place (CDP) and the main village in the town of Canaan in Grafton County, New Hampshire, United States.
+Canaan is a census-designated place (CDP) and the main village in the town of Canaan, New Hampshire, United States.
 The population of the CDP was 442 at the 2020 census, out of 3,794 in the entire town.

 Geography

 The CDP is in the southeastern part of the town of Canaan, along U.S. Route 4 in the valley of the Indian River, a tributary of the Mascoma River and part of the Connecticut River watershed.
 US 4 leads southeast 46 mi to Concord, the state capital, and west 14 mi to Lebanon.
 New Hampshire Route 118 runs north from Canaan 15 mi to New Hampshire Route 25 at West Rumney.

 The Canaan CDP is bordered to the south and east by the Indian River, and to the north by Reagan Road, Blain Road, and Canaan Street.
 The CDP extends to the west, beyond Follansbee Road.

 According to the U.S. Census Bureau, the Canaan CDP has a total area of 1.8 km2, all of it recorded as land.